Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 4. Stay in a very central neighborhood

 Still, if you want to experience Paris to the fullest, try to stay in a neighborhood that is somewhat more centrally located so that you can walk to some of the most popular sights in 15-20 minutes.
-That way, you won’t have to take a metro every time and will discover some hidden gems in your area.
+That way, you won’t have to take the metro every time and will discover some hidden gems in your area.
+Also, make sure that there is a metro station nearby.

-Where to stay when visiting Paris?
+Where exactly to stay when visiting Paris?
 Depending on personal experiences and expectations, everyone might have a different opinion about this.
 Each neighborhood has some advantages and disadvantages.
 After many trips to Paris and having stayed in very different areas on each of them, my personal favorite is the (wide) area around the Opera.

-Many of the ‘must-sees’ are located within a short walking distance from here (15-20 minutes to many sights), there are good metro connections, the main railway stations are not too far away, and there are lots of restaurants for all budgets.
+Many of the ‘must-sees’ are located within a short walking distance from here (15-20 minutes to many sights), metro connections are good, the main railway stations are not too far away, and there are lots of restaurants for all budgets.
+The most famous department stores of Paris are also located here, and the area also boasts many entertainment venues.

-Where we stayed in this area: We recently stayed at Leonardo Boutique Hotel Paris Opera, a very nice and recently renovated 4* hotel.
+We recently stayed at Leonardo Boutique Hotel Paris Opera, a very nice and recently renovated 4* hotel.
 If you are looking for good-value accommodation in a central area that is perfect for sightseeing, shopping, and dining, it’s a great choice.

 Passage Verdeau in Paris